 We want to be able to accurately categorize SUDC to identify trends and assess those patterns as part of the bigger picture.
 Is SUDC precipitated by a fever?
 Or febrile seizures?
 In medical school, we learn that febrile seizures are benign, and not to be alarmed.
 But a recent study found that over 40 percent of the children (1-18-years-old) who died from SUDC had a history of febrile seizures.

 Why do you think research has been slow in this area?

-There is no money.
-There is no public funding, no federal funding.
-If there is no money, there is no research.
+There is very little money to support this research.
+There is no public funding.
+If there is little money, there is little research.
 You need awareness to highlight the need for research.
 That’s why awareness is so important.

-Also, parents often don’t want to donate their kid’s brain or tissues or they don’t have the opportunity to do so.
+Also, parents may not want to donate their kid’s brain or tissues or they don’t have the opportunity to do so.
 It’s a very personal decision, and they’ve never heard of SUDC.
 We said, ‘yes,’ of course.
 We need an answer, not just for Vienna, but for other kids as well.

 Does being a physician make this situation better or worse?

 It’s more challenging because we want to figure it out and we want a medical explanation and there is none.
-We learned about SUDC is the most tragic way, when it happened to us.
-How are these toddlers falling asleep and not waking up?
+We learned about SUDC in the most tragic way, when it happened to us.
+Why are these kids falling asleep and not waking up?
 How does this happen?

 Where can people find more information?

 My foundation website has more background info along with details on how to get involved and help spread the word.